apiks/ZeroTsu/README.md

        VoiceChaID is the ID of the voice channel you want the bot to track and give the "voice" role to.
 Leave empty if not using it

-       Website is the address/ip+:port of the website or server.
+       Website is the address/ip+:port of the website.
 Leave empty if not using it

        ModCategoryID is the ID of a mod category if it exists.
 Leave empty if it doesn't exist